Conversion Marketing: Breaking Down The Art and Science Behind It

 The bounce rate is an indicator of the quality of experiences your website offers.
 A high rate could often indicate poor usability, slow load times, unengaging content, technical errors, and much more.
 Therefore, when optimizing for conversions, bounce rate is one of the primary metrics you should be tracking and looking to improve as you can only get your visitors to convert once they are sufficiently engaged and spend enough time on your site.

 It’s important to be aware of how each of your traffic acquisition channels is performing, so you always have a direction in which you need to reorganize your efforts to have a steady flow of visitors.
 For example, if visitors coming in via social and email only constitute 3% and 2% of your total traffic respectively, you will probably have to revisit your social media strategy, improve the content of your weekly newsletters and other email campaigns, and so on.

 - Interactions Per Visit

 Whether or not they convert, tracking how a visitor interacts with your site can glean some fruitful insights that you can leverage to optimize your experiences.
 The number of pages visited, the amount of time spent on a particular page, whether or not comments were left on blogs, and similar interactions can help you understand visitors’ behavior on your site, get a glimpse of their hesitations, and figure out what is working well.
 All of these insights can be good fodder for crafting promising hypotheses.

 - New Visitor Conversion Rate

-It’s safe to assume that first-time visitors’ behavior on your site is drastically different from that of repeat visitors’.
+It’s safe to assume that first-time visitors’ behavior on your site is drastically different from that of repeat visitors.
 Therefore, even conversion rates for the two need to be analyzed separately.
-New visitor conversion rate will tell you about the first impression your site leaves, whether or not it gets new prospects interested, how effectively your content engages with them, how it performs in terms of usability and functionality, and so on.
+A new visitor conversion rate will tell you about the first impression your site leaves, whether or not it gets new prospects interested, how effectively your content engages with them, how it performs in terms of usability and functionality, and so on.